Using the wrong type of tenancy agreement

 The most well-known agreement is an assured shorthold tenancy (AST), which is signed by a tenant who intends to reside in the property as their main or only home.
 There are types of tenancies that an AST is unsuitable and should not be used.
 If you have a lodger, you should draw up a lodger agreement. you need a property-let agreement is you let your property to a company.

-It is recommended that all adults be included in the tenancy agreement.
-So, is a couple and their children over the age of 18 live in your property, ensure they are all named in the agreement and each of them is referenced.
+Include all adults in the tenancy agreement.
+So, if a couple and their children over the age of 18 live in your property, ensure they are all named in the agreement.
+You must reference each of them.
 You must be very careful when subletting.
-If a tenant in a privately rented property sublets, this means they have breached their tenancy agreement.
+If a tenant in a privately rented property sublets, they have breached their tenancy agreement.
 Breaching the agreement is a condition for seeking possession in court.
 Preventing this comes back to due diligence.
 If only one person wants to rent a two-bedroom flat, or a couple wants to rent a three-bedroom house, do find out their reasons for needing more space.

-- Tenants must be given a copy of the EPC, the current gas certificate (very important) and the ‘How to rent’ booklet.
+- Also, the landlord must give tenants a copy of the EPC, the current gas certificate, and the ‘How to rent’ booklet.

 - The final issue to bear in mind is licensing.
-If your property needs a HMO licence, you must have this before you are able to regain possession of the property.
+If your property needs an HMO licence, you must have this before you are able to regain possession of the property.

-Letting agents quite often devise their own tenancy agreements, and some add in clauses and certain conditions, believing that they are favourable to landlords; however, some actually contravene the Competition and Markets Authority rules.
-One example is a clause stating that the landlord will give two months’ notice if they require possession of the property at the end of the fixed term, and that the tenant will give two months’ notice if they want to end the tenancy.
+Letting agents quite often devise their own tenancy agreements.
+And some add in clauses and certain conditions, believing that they are favourable to landlords.
+However, some contravene the Competition and Markets Authority rules.
+One example is a clause stating that the landlord will give two months’ notice if they require possession of the property at the end of the fixed term.
+A similar one is that the tenant will give two months’ notice if they want to end the tenancy.
 However, the law says that the tenant only has to give one month’s (rental period) of notice.
 It is not a fair term under the Competition and Markets Authority rules and can’t be enforced.